 - Purchase chocolate products from companies who only use cocoa that has definitively not been produced with slave labor.
 These companies include Clif Bar, Cloud Nine, Dagoba Organic Chocolate, Denman Island Chocolate, Divine Chocolate, Equal Exchange, Gardners Candies, Green and Black’s, John & Kira’s, Kailua Candy Company, Koppers Chocolate, L.A.
 Burdick Chocolates, Montezuma’s Chocolates, NewLeaf Chocolates, Newman’s Own Organics, Omanhene Cocoa Bean Company, Rapunzel Pure Organics, Shaman Chocolates, Sweet Earth Chocolates, Taza Chocolate, The Endangered Species Chocolate Company, and Theo Chocolate.

-- Get a DVD copy of the film The Dark Side of Chocolate, along with information about Fair Trade, from the dedicated people at Green America.
-Watch it, show it to your friends, and spread the word.
+- Watch the film The Dark Side of Chocolate and get information about Fair-Trade, from the dedicated people at Green America.
+Show it to your friends, and spread the word.

 - Tweet about this article and post it to your Facebook page.
 Tell your friends to read this article.
 Share your thoughts on the Hershey Facebook page.
 Tell them that the hundreds of thousands of kids can’t wait until 2020.
 The more people who do, the greater the chance Hershey will realize that the time has arrived for it to take responsibility for its actions.